NumEconCopenhagen/projects-2024-sheng-og-anton/modelproject/README.md

 **Introduction**
 ---

 Our model project is titled **STEADY STATE IN THE REAL BUSINESS CYCLE MODEL** and it is about finding the steady state values numerically in the Real Business Cycle model (RBC).
-The code of the equations in the system are inspired by Chad Fulton (2015) (https://github.com/ChadFulton/tsa-notebooks/blob/master/estimating_rbc.ipynb), however, we modify the technology equation and production function in the extension of the model.
+The code of the equations in the system are inspired by [Chad Fulton (2015)](https://github.com/ChadFulton/tsa-notebooks/blob/master/estimating_rbc.ipynb), however, we modify the technology equation and production function in the extension of the model.
 We make an extension of the RBC model, where the production function is a CES production function instead of the typical Cobb-Douglass production function.

 **The structure of the project**
 ---
+We structure our model project as follows:
 - **[Table of contents](modelproject.ipynb#tableofcontents)**
 1. **[Introduction](modelproject.ipynb#introduction)**
 2. **[Model description](modelproject.ipynb#modeldescription)**